skip to main content

 • Bulky satellite dish

-We already explained why DIRECTV STREAM is great for watching the NHL, and DIRECTV isn’t much different with its content offerings.
-That’s why we label it the best traditional service for viewing NHL games because it’s ideal for anyone unable to commit to a streaming service.
+I already explained why DIRECTV’s streaming service is great for watching the NHL, and its satellite alternative isn’t much different with its content offerings.
+That’s why I label it the best traditional service for viewing NHL games because it’s ideal for anyone unable to commit to a streaming package.

 DIRECTV offers a wide selection of RSNs and carries every national NHL channel.
-You can even add NHL Center Ice to your DIRECTV package for complete out-of-market NHL access—something DIRECTV STREAM doesn’t offer.
+You can even add NHL Center Ice to your DIRECTV package for complete integrated out-of-market NHL access—something Stream with DIRECTV doesn’t offer.

-We recommend DIRECTV’s ULTIMATE All-Included plan because that’s where you’ll find NHL Network.
-It’s $114.99 a month and comes with a free three-month trial of several premium services, including Max.
-You’ll also get over 140 channels, which ought to hold you over between hockey games.
+I recommend DIRECTV’s ULTIMATE All-Included plan because that’s where you’ll find NHL Network.
+It’s $119.99 a month and comes with some neat premium channel deals.
+You’ll also get over 280 channels, which ought to hold you over between hockey games.

-The reason we chose DIRECTV STREAM over DIRECTV as our top choice for watching NHL games is because of the commitment that comes with DIRECTV.
-You must sign a two-year contract and deal with the satellite dish and its corresponding cables, which we know is impossible for some who live in apartments or condos.
-There are also some hidden costs of DIRECTV that you should be aware of before signing up.
+The reason I chose Stream with DIRECTV over its satellite brother as my top choice for watching NHL games is because of the commitment that comes with DIRECTV’s satellite packages.
+You must sign a two-year contract and deal with the satellite dish and its corresponding cables, which I know is impossible for some who live in apartments or condos.
+There are also hidden costs to DIRECTV that you should be aware of before signing up.

 Price: